Sandeshmathai/smart-irrigation/README.md

 # smart-irrigation
-This project based on Iot enabled smart irrigation system OBJECTIVES:Smart irrigation systems are designed with a multifaceted set of objectives that collectively aim to revolutionize traditional irrigation practices.
+This project based on Iot enabled smart irrigation system **OBJECTIVES**:Smart irrigation systems are designed with a multifaceted set of objectives that collectively aim to revolutionize traditional irrigation practices.
 The overarching goal is to address challenges related to water scarcity, environmental impact, and resource inefficiencies in agriculture and landscaping.
 Here, we delve into a more comprehensive exploration of the objectives for smart irrigation.
 The objectives of moisture sensors revolve around efficient water management, resource conservation, and improved agricultural practices.
 Here are the key objectives:
 Precision Irrigation:Provide accurate and real-time measurement of soil moisture levels to enable precise irrigation scheduling.
 Water Conservation:Facilitate the conservation of water by ensuring that irrigation is only applied when the soil moisture drops below optimal levels, preventing overwatering.